What is a cruciate ligament Injury?

+Cruciate ligament injuries are a common hind leg problem in dogs, occurring in the stifle or knee.
 Dogs with a ruptured cruciate will typically hold the leg up and not put any weight on the limb.
-Dogs under going the slow stretch may show stiffness on rising or unwillingness to exercise.
-If your dog is limping, it is essential that you take him or her for a vet check up.
-The vet will be able to ascertain if the cruciate ligament has been damaged and prescribe pain killers and anti-inflammatories.
+These dogs show stiffness on rising or unwillingness to exercise.
+If your dog is limping, it is essential that you take him or her for a vet check up The vet will be able to ascertain if the cruciate ligament has been damaged and prescribe pain killers or anti-inflammatories.

-How we treat cruciate ligament problems
+How do we treat cruciate ligament injuries?